devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 **Vitamin D:**
 - Target: 25-OH vitamin D 40-60 ng/mL (some recommend up to 80 ng/mL)
 - Varies by individual; your VDR variants may affect responsiveness
-- Consider testing response to supplementation
+- *[Gemini insight]* Consider testing response to supplementation more frequently than standard (every 6-8 weeks initially, then every 3-4 months once stable).
+Your heterozygous VDR variants modify your individual response to vitamin D supplementation, meaning you may need more frequent monitoring to find your optimal "sweet spot" for bone and immune health.
 - Form: D3 (cholecalciferol) preferred
 - Co-factors: Adequate calcium (1000-1200 mg/day), magnesium, K2